-The Financial Conduct Authority (FCA) exists with the aim to protect consumers, promote fair competition and enhance market integrity.
+The Financial Conduct Authority (FCA) aims are to protect consumers, promote fair competition, and enhance market integrity.
 However, as you're about to witness, getting on their wrong side can cost any UK company dearly.

-So far in 2020, more than £100 million in fines have been handed out to UK companies in just four separate cases.
-The fact that such huge penalties were dished out to so few companies should act as a clear warning to any companies who aren't taking financial compliance as seriously as they should be.
+In 2020, nearly £200 million in fines were handed out to UK companies.
+These penalties should act as a clear warning to any companies who aren't taking financial compliance as seriously as they should be.

 PRIN 3 & 6 breaches - Poor handing of mortgage customers

-The largest fine handed out by the FCA in 2020 so far was split between Lloyds Bank plc, Bank of Scotland plc and The Mortgage Business plc.
-The penalties totalled £64,046,800 and were dished out due to failures in relation to the poor handling of mortgage customers in arrears or payment difficulties.
+One of the largest fines handed out by the FCA in 2020 was split between Lloyds Bank plc, Bank of Scotland plc and The Mortgage Business plc.
+The penalties totalled £64,046,800 and were handed out due to failures concerning the poor handling of mortgage customers in arrears or payment difficulties.
 Apart from the FCA's fine, the banks involved will additionally have to pay around £300 million in redress.

 What happened is that over a period of almost five years, the banks involved made use of inflexible procedures for gathering information from customers struggling to pay their mortgages.
-As a result, call handlers were unable to adequately assess customers' affordability and circumstances meaning that many customers were consequently treated unfairly.
+As a result, call handlers could not adequately assess customers' affordability and circumstances, meaning that many customers were consequently treated unfairly.

-These issues were further aggravated when, as part of a simplification programme, the banks lost a large number of employees with experience in mortgage collections and recoveries.
+These issues were further aggravated when, as part of a simplification programme, the banks lost many employees with experience in mortgage collections and recoveries.
 From that point onwards, practically all mortgage arrears call handlers were newly appointed.

 PRIN 3 breaches - AML failings